 Though I didn't get my water birth, I'm happy that my birth was natural, I managed to not have any pain relief and I didn't have to be induced.
 But it was just after Lily was born that I always look back on and feel sad about.

 After having a hour worth of stitches, and after Lily had been weighed and my mum left to give me and Chris some alone time, I suddenly got told I was going straight to a ward.
-This was around 2am, and so I did have about 3 hours after lily was born with Chris there, but it wasn't relaxing time and we didn't really get to have those special moments where you look down at your baby and think wow that's our daughter.
-Instead Chris spent it cleaning me down as my legs were like jelly and I couldn't walk to a shower and I also still couldn't move one of my arms.
-A midwife came to get me and got me in a wheelchair and wheeled me to a ward where she parked the chair at the end of the bed and expected me to walk to the bed which I told her she had to move it closer, I then layed down and was layed flat on the bed, and Chris had to leave as no males were aloud on the ward.
+This was around 2am, and so I did have about 3 hours after Lily was born with Chris there, but it wasn't relaxing time and we didn't really get to have those special moments where you look down at your baby and think wow that's our daughter.
+Instead Chris spent that time cleaning me down as my legs were like jelly and I couldn't walk to a shower, and I also still couldn't move one of my arms.
+A midwife came to get me and got me in a wheelchair and wheeled me to a ward where she parked the chair at the end of the bed and expected me to walk to the bed which I told her she had to move it closer.
+I then laid down and was laid flat on the bed, and Chris had to leave as no males were aloud on the ward.
 No one offered to make me comfortable and I couldn't even prop myself up to sit up and so was just left there looking at the ceiling and began taking it all in what I had just done.
 It was at this point I started to have a panic attack and was sick and started to cry.

 I was in hospital until 8pm the next day, pretty much 24 hours after I had gone in.
 I still couldn't move my arm and they think I had trapped a nerve with my arms over the bed.
 It was actually months before my arm returned to normal.

 When I got home I finally could relax and got my first photograph (with my face in it) taken of me and Lily.
 Tired and Bedraggled but non the less a very happy mummy.